 Running with your dog

-- Speak to your vet before you start training to get the all clear – this is particularly essential if your dog is older or overweight
+- Always speak to your vet before you start training with your dog to get the all clear.
+This is particularly essential if your dog is older, overweight or has any existing health conditions.

 - As with any new exercise programme, if you’re new to running then have a chat with your doctor before you get started